Starmer says there was ‘no misleading’ by Chancellor ahead of Budget

 “Obviously, this time, it was leaked early, but not by the Treasury.”

-The OBR is due to publish a report on Monday afternoon into how it published its analysis of the Budget early, revealing key details of the Chancellor’s statement before she had delivered it.
+OBR chairman Richard Hughes resigned on Monday afternoon after it mistakenly released an analysis of the Budget early last week, revealing key details of the Chancellor’s statement before she had delivered it.

+Mr Hughes said he had decided to resign to allow the watchdog to “quickly move on” from the leak.

+A report into the mistake said the OBR’s leadership needed to take “immediate steps to change completely” how it publishes reports containing sensitive forecasts.

 Sir Keir said the early disclosure of market sensitive information was a “massive discourtesy” to Parliament and a “serious error” but praised the watchdog itself as “vital and integral to our fiscal rules”.